-If EYFS staff have any concerns about aspects of a child's behaviour, progress or well-being these concerns are recorded and monitored by the SENCO as Record of Concern (ROC), parents are verbally notified with early concerns and an agreed time scale for monitoring of their child before further intervention may be required.
-A Record of Communication (RoComm) sheet will be kept documenting historical conversations between parents and staff.
-Observations will be made and a meeting with parents will be arranged to share the findings with parents, where a Monitoring Support Plan (MSP) maybe drawn up to support their child's needs.
+If EYFS staff have any concerns about aspects of a child's behaviour, learning and development, progress or well-being these concerns are recorded and monitored by the SENCO, parents are verbally notified with early concerns and an agreed time scale for monitoring of their child before further intervention may be required.
+The SENCO will input concerns and communication from parent meeting (face-to-face, telephone call or email) on CPOMS.
+Observations will be made and a further meeting with parents will be arranged to share the findings, where a Monitoring Support Plan (MSP) maybe drawn up to support their child's needs.
 If the child is having learning difficulties in one or more areas, the staff will adapt resources or change the teaching method being used, to suit that child.

 If a child is having behavioural problems the staff will take note of the frequency and severity of the incidents and, if possible, adapt the Pre-school environment to help the child overcome the problems.
-A Behaviour Log will be completed and shared with parents.
+A meeting will be held with parents and CPOMS log will be completed.
 A behaviour plan (or MSP) maybe drawn up to support the child - a meeting will be held with parents/carers to discuss strategies and will continually be assessed to support the child.